HackTestes/NVML-GPU-Control/README.md

 ## Disclaimer

-* This project is NOT endorsed of sponsored by NVIDIA
+* This project is NOT endorsed or sponsored by NVIDIA
 * This project is independent

 ## Supported hardware